-- 1. What types of noise exist in the area that may affect your project (for example: traffic, equipment, operation, other)? - 2.
-What types and levels of noise would be created by or associated with the project on a short-term or long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site. - 3.
-Proposed measures to reduce or control noise impacts, if any:
+- What types of noise exist in the area that may affect your project (for example: traffic, equipment, operation, other)? - What types and levels of noise would be created by or associated with the project on a short-term or long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site.

+3. Proposed measures to reduce or control noise impacts, if any:

-LAND AND SHORELINE USE
+8. LAND AND SHORELINE USE

-- 1. What is the current use of the site and adjacent properties?
+1. What is the current use of the site and adjacent properties?

+2. Has the site been used for agriculture?
+If so, describe?

+NO

+3. Describe any structures on the site.

+None

+4. Will any structures be demolished?
+If so, what?

+NO

-The current site is a poind, adjacent is timber farm. - Has the site been used for agriculture?
-If so, describe? - 3.
-Describe any structures on the site. - 4.
-Will any structures be demolished?
-If so, what? - 5.
-What is the current zoning classification of the site?
+5. What is the current zoning classification of the site?

-+ Type Fr 80 - 6.
-What is the current comprehensive plan designation of the site? - 7.
-If applicable, what is the current shoreline master program designation of the site?
+6. What is the current comprehensive plan designation of the site?

+7. If applicable, what is the current shoreline master program designation of the site?

 - 8. Has any part of the site been classified as an "environmentally sensitive" area?
 If so, specify. - 9.
-Approximately how many people, would reside or work in the completed project?
-Carp suppliers, nig self - 10.
+Approximately how many people, would reside or work in the completed project? - 10.
 Approximately how many people would the completed project displace? - 11.
 Proposed measures to avoid or reduce displacement impacts, if any: - 12.
-Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: none
+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: